darconeous/gauss-key-card/README.md

 There are some serious caveats that need to be well understood before using this applet:

+### Type-A vs. Type-B ###

+IEEE 14443 defines two types of contactless devices: Type-A and Type-B.
+There are javacards available in both varieties, and this applet will blissfully allow itself to be installed onto either.
+However, *Tesla vehicles currently ignore type-B cards*, so make sure that your card is indeed a 14443 type-A card.

 ### Maximum Frame Size ###

 The maximum frame size (FSC) for the card must be 96 bytes or greater.